engalisabry/ali-reddit/README.md

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

 ```
 MIT License

-Copyright (c) 2023 Reddit Clone
+Copyright (c) 2023 Ali-Reddit

 Permission is hereby granted, free of charge, to any person obtaining a copy
 of this software and associated documentation files (the "Software"), to deal